Header

 Funding

-Our work has received funding from the Academy of Finland, the Sigrid Jusélius Foundation, the Jane and Aatos Erkko Foundation, the Finnish Foundation for Veterinary Research, the University of Helsinki, the Stiftung für Wissenschaftliche Forschung and the North-South Cooperation scheme of the University of Zurich, the Schweizerische Vereinigung für Wild-, Zoo- und Heimtiermedizin, and the Leading House for the Latin American Region in Switzerland.
+Our work has received funding from the Academy of Finland/Research Council of Finland, the Sigrid Jusélius Foundation, the Jane and Aatos Erkko Foundation, the Finnish Foundation for Veterinary Research, the University of Helsinki, the Stiftung für Wissenschaftliche Forschung and the North-South Cooperation scheme of the University of Zurich, the Schweizerische Vereinigung für Wild-, Zoo- und Heimtiermedizin, and the Leading House for the Latin American Region in Switzerland.

 Recent Publications